Hepatitis B Immune Globulin (Human)

 Use: Labeled Indications

-Passive prophylactic immunity to hepatitis B following: Acute exposure to blood containing hepatitis B surface antigen (HBsAg); perinatal exposure of infants born to HBsAg-positive mothers; sexual exposure to HBsAg-positive persons; household exposure to persons with acute HBV infection
+Postexposure prophylaxis following acute exposure to hepatitis B surface antigen (HBsAg) blood, plasma, or serum (eg, parenteral exposure, direct mucus membrane contact, oral ingestion); perinatal exposure of infants born to HBsAg-positive mothers; sexual exposure to HBsAg-positive persons; and household exposure to persons with acute HBV infection

 Note: Hepatitis B immune globulin is not indicated for treatment of active hepatitis B infection and is ineffective in the treatment of chronic active hepatitis B infection.